Little-BOY05/REACT_MUSIC_SERVES/README.md

 My pat-project music service like Sporify.
-Made by React on Frontend and Golang on Back.
+Made by React on Frontend .